typeable/schematic/README.md

 ## Migrations

-It's possible to represent schema changes as a migration, which describes a series of json-path/change pairs.
+It's possible to represent schema changes as a series of migrations, which describes a series of json-path/change pairs.
 Migrations can be applied in succession.

-This piece of code will apply a migration to the schema, then decodes and validates the latest version.
+This piece of code will apply a migration to the schema, decode and validate the latest version.

 ```
 type SchemaExample